 Valerian (Valeriana officinalis) is a traditional relaxing herb used mainly for insomnia.

-One study found that it reduced the symptoms of OCD by up to 25%.
-(45)
+One study found that it significantly reduced the symptoms of OCD

-Valerian increases the relaxing neurotransmitter GABA which can be too low in those with OCD.
+Valerian increases the level of the relaxing neurotransmitter GABA which can be too low in those with OCD.

 Supplements That Probably Won’t Help OCD